 Jeneen Frei Njootli is a Vuntut Gwich’in artist and a founding member of the ReMatriate Collective.
 In her interdisciplinary practice she uses media such as performance, sound and textiles.
 Much of her work deconstructs the history of the materials she uses.
 She investigates their relationship to trade, ceremonial regalia, and the politics of First Nations art.
 Her work as a contemporary Indigenous artist has been recognized throughout Canada.
 In 2017, Njootli was longlisted as a nominee for the national Sobey Art Award and shortlisted for the Contemporary Art Society Vancouver Artist Prize.
 In 2016 she won the William and Meredith Saunderson Prize for Emerging Artists.
 She has completed multiple residencies at the Banff Centre for the Arts, Banff, Alberta.
 For her recent Media Arts Residency at the Western Front, Vancouver, British Columbia, she hosted a free workshop teaching participants how to create and update Wikipedia pages for Indigenous women artists.
 In 2017, Jeneen Frei Njootli earned her MFA from University of British Columbia as an uninvited guest on unceded Musqueam, Squamish, Sto:lo and Tsleil-Waututh territories.

 Gabrielle L’Hirondelle Hill is a Metis artist and writer from Vancouver, BC, located on unceded Musqueam, Sḵwx̱wú7mesh, and Tsleil-Waututh territory.
-Hill’s sculptures and installations perform as both a material exploration of color and form and an enquiry into concepts of land, property, and economy.
+Hill’s sculptures and installations perform as both a material exploration of colour and form and an enquiry into concepts of land, property, and economy.
 Her work has been exhibited at the Polygon Gallery, the Morris and Helen Belkin Gallery, Sunset Terrace, and Gallery Gachet in Vancouver; SBC galerie d’art contemporain in Montreal; STRIDE gallery in Calgary; SOMArts in San Francisco; and Get This!
 Gallery in Atlanta, Georgia.